hiurylf/chat-front-web/README.md

 Goals:

-1. List pokemons using the [pokeApi](https://pokeapi.co/)
-2. Filter by name or id
-3. Pagination - with 10 each page
-4. Pokemon details in a separate route `/home/(id or name)`
-   - It is also possible to open the modal by clicking on the pokémon image
-5. It is possible to add comment and favorite the pokemon
+1. Login / SignIn page
+2. Chat page
+3. Token jwt interceptor manager
+4. Security routers

 ## Prerequisites

-To run this project you need to have the Angular framework installed locally, details for the installation visit this link: [setup-local](https://angular.io/guide/setup-local)
+1. To run this project you need to have the Angular framework installed locally, details for the installation visit this link: [setup-local](https://angular.io/guide/setup-local)
+2. Make sure you are roaming the [back-end](https://github.com/hiurylf/chat-node-backend) of this application

 ## Development server